vehagn/mlaa/README.md

 **M**orpho**L**ogical **A**nti**A**liasing for monchromatic models based on [Reshetov A. 2009.
 Morphological Antialiasing, in Proceedings of the Conference on High Performance Graphics 2009](http://doi.acm.org/10.1145/1572769.1572787)

 ## Use
 A simple proof of concept for smoothing syntethic models in a hope to alleviate the "staircase effect."
-Note that horizontal and vertical edges are kept as-is, while only slopes are anti-aliased by "hallucinating edges/supersampling."
+Note that horizontal and vertical edges are kept as-is, while only slopes are anti-aliased by "hallucinating" edges/faux supersampling.

 **Before:**<br>
 ![alt text][raw]